Indian Immigration Services Team

 Sanjay Gandhi Biological Park

-Sanjay Gandhi Biological Park, popularly known as Patna Zoo, is one of the best tourist attractions in Patna for nature and wildlife lovers.
-This large green oasis was created in 1973 and covers more than 150 hectares and is home to a wide variety of animals, birds, and reptiles.
-Tigers, elephants, leopards, and rare animals that include the Indian rhinoceros and the Himalayan black bear are all visible to visitors in the park.
+Patna Zoo, formally referred to as Sanjay Gandhi Biological Park, is among the favorite places of visit in Patna that tourists who love nature and wildlife must see.
+It is a huge green oasis, which was designed in 1973 and occupies over 150 hectares, and hosts an extensive array of animals, birds, and reptiles.
+One can see tigers, elephants, leopards, and some of the rare animals such as the Indian rhinoceros and the Himalayan black bear in the park.

-This park also has a serene botanical garden with hundreds of varieties of plants thus making it the perfect place to have picnics, take snapshots and take leisure walks.
-The toy train and boating facilities provide fun for families, while the shaded paths offer a cool escape from the bustling city.
-Sanjay Gandhi Biological Park is not a mere zoo, it is a learning and ecological center that serves as a perfect blend of conservation and recreational activities and thus it should be included on the list of places that travelers should visit when seeking to explore Patna.
+There is also a quiet botanical garden in this park that has hundreds of varieties of plants, and hence it is the best place to have picnics, take snapshots, and take leisure walks.
+The toy train and boating activities are fun to the family, and the shaded paths give a cool getaway to the hectic city.
+Sanjay Gandhi Biological Park is not just another zoo, but a learning and ecological park that is an ideal combination of conservation and recreational activities, and thus deserves to be in the list of places that anyone traveling to Patna needs to visit to explore the city.

 Address: Bailey Rd, Rajbansi Nagar, Patna, Bihar 800001, India